CALCULATE YOUR SIP RETURNS

 5. Enter number of lots and bid price: Specify the number of lots you want to bid for and enter your bid price.

-• For amounts exceeding ₹5,00,000, you’ll need to apply through ASBA (Application Supported by Blocked Amount), which requires a net banking setup with your bank.
+• For amounts exceeding ₹5,00,000, you’ll need to apply through ASBA (Application Supported by Blocked Amount), depending on your bank and app limits; for higher amounts, apply via ASBA through net banking or by visiting your bank branch.

 • Click on "Apply for IPO" to review your application.